 Implant

 Careful dissection should be used to remove the implant and all tissue should be removed to allow for thorough sterilization.
 The implant should be handled with care.
-Avoid dropping it or suspending it from the biopotential leads or pressure catheter(s).
+Avoid dropping it or suspending it from the biopotential leads or pressure catheter(s) as improper handling may result in irreversible damage to the device.

 Biopotential Leads